ezscript-html/EzScript-lang/README.md

-## ⚡ This software is under the BSL-1.0 license, however our parent project currently dosen't have a license ⚡
+## ⚡ This software is under the BSL-1.0 license, however our parent project is under the BSD-3-Clause license ⚡
 # EzScript
 A programming language that compiles to HTML, written entirely in Python, meant to simplify website coding.
 Heres an example of EzScript: